MateuszOtmianowski/R-notes/Notes.md

 - safely() is an adverb; it takes a verb and modifies it.
 That is, it takes a function as an argument and it returns a function as its output.
 The function that is returned is modified so it never throws an error (and never stops the rest of your computation!).
 Instead, it always returns a list with two elements
           - result is the original result.
 If there was an error, this will be NULL;
           - error is an error object.
 If the operation was successful this will be NULL;
+- safely can be used to create safe functions ex. safe_function=safe(function);
+- purrr provides a function transpose() that reshapes a list so the inner-most level becomes the outer-most level.
+In otherwords, it turns a list-of-lists "inside-out";